MicrosoftDocs/fabric-docs/docs/enterprise/fabric-close-end-cancel.md

 # Close your account, cancel your subscription, end your trial

-You always have the option to close your account, cancel your subscription, or end your trial.
+You or your admin have the option to close your account, cancel your subscription, or end your trial.
 Each of these actions has a different set of procedures and considerations.

 #### [Fabric](#tab/fabric)